 The Van Meter Visitor’s first evidence

-After this two nights, the people from Van Meter had knowledge about the encounters, with many still believing it was still some kind of burglar on a cape.
+After these two nights, the people from Van Meter knew about the encounters, with many still believing it was always some kind of burglar on a cape.

 Clarence Dunn, the local banker, brought along his shotgun to watch over the bank.

-One more time, around 1 am Mr. Dunn was surprised by a strong blinding beam of light coming trough the front window.
+One more time, around 1 am, Mr. Dunn was surprised by a powerful blinding beam of light coming through the front window.

-It moved side to side as scanning the room, till returned the focus again on Mr. Dunn.
+It moved side to side as scanning the room till returned the focus on Mr. Dunn.

 By the morning of that same day, outside the bank, Mr. Dunn found sets of large three-toed footprints and rushed to make plaster casts of them.

-Even well documented, this plasters vanished from history.
+Even well documented, these plasters vanished from history.

 Scanning the town

-Mr. White was a well-known marksman in Van Meter, so he took aim and shot the creature.
+Mr. White was a well-known marksman in Van Meter, so he aimed and shot the creature.

-Sidney Gregg, White’s neighbor, woke up with the commotion and witness a bizarre creature coming down the telephone pole.
+Sidney Gregg, White’s neighbor, woke up with the commotion and witnessed a bizarre creature coming down the telephone pole.

-The movements of the creature, while descending the post, resembled of a parrot, using its huge beak.
+The movements of the creature, while descending the post, resembled a parrot, using its huge beak.

-The creature then took off (some records says it walked and others it flew) to the old coal mine.
+The creature then took off (some records say it walked and others it flew) to the old coal mine.

-But not before used the light from its forehead as a scanner, as nights before.
+But not before using the light from its forehead as a scanner, as nights before.
 Sidney Gregg described it as “bright…as an electric headlight.”

 The Van Meter Visitor was not alone

-The during the next day the townsfolk were trying to understand what was going on when that same night eerie sounds came from the abandoned coal mine.
+Then during the next day, the townsfolk were trying to understand what was going on when that same night, eerie sounds came from the abandoned coal mine.

 The mine located at the edge of town, the sound as “though Satan and a regiment of imps were coming forth for a battle” described by the Des Moines Daily News from Oct.
 3, 1903.